MichaelCurrin/auto-commit-msg/docs/other/ai-tools.md

 # AI tools
+> Recommended tools to use AI to generate your commit message

+## VS Code extensions
 > Using AI to generate commit messages

-## AI-based extensions

 Search for "gpt commit" in the extensions marketplace and you'll see plenty of extensions that use GPT to write your commit message.